matestack/matestack-ui-core/docs/docs/api/100-components/form_input.md

   },
   mounted: function(){
     // use/initialize any third party library here
-    // you can access the default initial value via this.componentConfig["init_value"]
+    // you can access the default initial value via this.props["init_value"]
     // if you need to, you can access your own component config data which added
     // within the prepare method of the corresponding Ruby class
-    // this.componentConfig["foo"] would be "bar" in this case }
+    // this.props["foo"] would be "bar" in this case
+  }
 });
 ```